 Some people like their milk and sugar with a splash of coffee.
 This gift isn’t for them.
 Death Wish Coffee claims its signature roasting process and blend of beans makes its brew “the strongest in the world.”
 Salespeople will get a (caffeine) kick out of a bag or even a recurring delivery.

 Whether or not you believe sitting is the new smoking, it’s clear too much time hunched over your desk isn’t good for you.
 Enter: A balance ball chair.
 Not only do these chairs help you relieve back, leg, and arm pain, they also encourage better posture and spine alignment.

 Perhaps the most important item on this list.
 Do you know someone who could benefit from the product or service the rep sells?
 Make an introduction.
-You just put them on their way to making quota in the first quarter of 2016, and nothing is more valuable than that.
+You just put them on their way to making quota in the first quarter of the new year, and nothing is more valuable than that.

 Sales is a stressful job.
 Exercise can help your favorite salespeople stay balanced, sane, and healthy.
 ClassPass is a drop-in system that allows you to try out different styles of exercise class, from yoga to kickboxing, under the same discounted pricing.
 It's not available in every city, so check their map here.